szermatt/mistty/docs/source/usage.rst

 close.

 Other packages might work or might be made to work with some efforts.
-Auto-completion is usually the main challenge.
-See :ref:`autocomplete` for some pointers.
-Please :ref:`file a bug <reporting>` if you encounter issues with other completion packages.
+Auto-completion is usually the main challenge, described in :ref:`autocomplete`.
+Please file a bug (:ref:`reporting`) if you encounter issues with other completion packages.

 Autosuggestions